Available Liferay Portal 7.4 GA6+, DXP 7.3 GA1+

 Selecting a Collection Display Fragment divides it into sections for each asset in the Collection.
 New options appear under the fragment’s General configuration after you’ve selected a Collection:

-List style: the style used to format the assets in the list (e.g., Grid or Bulleted List styles)
+- Style Display: The style used to format the assets in the list (e.g., Grid or Bulleted List styles).
+(In versions earlier than 7.4 GA23 or U23, this configuration is called List Style.)

 Publish the page when you’re ready for the assets in the Collection to be displayed as configured.